EliB24/Google-Capstone-project-Cyclistic-Case-Study/README.md

 duration_vs_day_median <- data.frame(aggregate(summary_casual_member$ride_duration_secs ~ summary_casual_member$member_casual + summary_casual_member$day_of_week, FUN = median))
 colnames(duration_vs_day_median) <- c("type","day_of_week","duration_secs_median")
 ```
+Casual users have, on average, longer ride durations than members.
+This is consistent with expectations: members, being habitual users, likely use the service for short, routine trips (e.g., commuting), whereas casual users engage more in leisure rides or tourism, which tend to last longer.
+However, the higher variability and longer tails in casuals’ ride duration distributions also suggest lower predictability in their behavior

+To account for this skewed distribution, median ride durations are also compared.
+The gap remains, confirming that the difference is not due to outliers but reflects a systematic behavioral distinction

 ![Ride duration by User type and Day of week](Images/ride_duration.png)

 Reshape the dataset from wide to long format so that each row corresponds to a user type (casual or member) and a count value.
 This is necessary for grouped visualizations (e.g., ggplot with fill = type)
 ```{r}
 data_count_day_of_week <- data_count_day_of_week %>%